Scalingo/documentation/src/_posts/compliance/security-overview/2000-01-01-application-security.md

 ### Encryption

-All data transmitted between the platform and the user is encrypted using HTTPS.
+All data transmitted between the platform and the user is encrypted using TLS (HTTPS).
 This ensures that the data is protected from eavesdropping and tampering.
 The allowed ciphers are regularly updated to ensure that the platform is protected from the latest security vulnerabilities.

+For example, we only allow TLS 1.2 and TLS 1.3 ciphers and we disable weak ciphers and protocols such as SSLv3 and TLS 1.0.